Extended-Thunder/send-later/index.md

 -   You can't use the preset buttons to schedule recurring messages, i.e., you have to explicitly specify the first delivery time for the message in the controls at the top of the pop-up window.
+    **Note** that the shortcut buttons link to user defined scheduling functions, which *can* initiate a recurrence.
+But the recurrence settings that you make in the scheduler dialog will not influence the behavior of those shortcuts.
 -   If you schedule a monthly message for the 29th, 30th or 31st of the month, then there will be months in which it will actually be sent on the 1st, 2nd or 3rd of the *next* month.
 For example, if you